 Available to residents in ALL States is the BBVA NBA Checking Account.
 BBVA Compass is a No-ChexSystems Bank.
-Show your support for your NBA team with a Visa debit card displaying your favorite team.
-There is no monthly fee plus you get online banking, mobile banking and bill pay.
+Show support for your NBA team with a Visa debit card displaying your favorite team.
+There is no monthly fee plus you get mobile check deposits, bill pay and check writing.
 If you are not eligible you will be offered the Second Chance Checking Account with the same features including a Visa debit card but there is a $13.95 monthly fee.
-The second chance account is offered when you need to rebuild your credit and get your finances on track.
-DO NOT apply for this account if you have an EWS record, it may be closed a few weeks later.
+The second chance account is offered when you need to rebuild credit and get your finances on track.
+Choose the NBA Team for your debit card first, then continue with the online application.
 Features include online banking, mobile check deposits, bill pay and check writing.
 Get started today!

 BBVA Compass ClearChoice Free Checking

 Available to residents in the states of AL, AZ, CA, CO, FL, NM, TX.
 BBVA Compass is a No-ChexSystems Bank.
 You apply for the ClearChoice Free Checking Account but if you are not eligible you will be offered the Second Chance Checking Account but it has a $13.95 monthly fee.
 The Second Chance Checking Account is offered when you need to rebuild your credit and get your finances on track.
-DO NOT apply for this account if you have an EWS record, it may be closed a few weeks later.
 The Second Chance Checking Account comes with the same features as the free checking which includes online banking, mobile check deposits, bill pay and a Visa debit card.
 There is a $25 minimum deposit required to open.
 Apply online today.

 USAA Free Checking